CodeAwhile/long-comment-filter/readme.txt

 1. Upload the complete `long-comment-filter` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to Settings > Short Comment Filter to customize the plugin settings.
+3. Navigate to Settings > Long Comment Filter to customize the plugin settings.
 4. If you wish to use client side JavaScript filtering, make sure your comment form has ID "commentform" and your comment textbox has ID "comment"